mbekmyrz/newsrec/README.md

 You need to sign in with Google account to use Colab.

 If you don't want to download datasets, they can be can be mounted directly from the Google Drive within the Colab notebook.
 Add [datasets](https://drive.google.com/drive/folders/19_hl4deYR4hsySeCoti3a45AS7-GTiV9?usp=sharing) from the 'Shared with me' folder into your Drive by clicking 'Add shortcut to Drive' to access it from the notebook.
 Steps on how to run the model is well documented in the notebook along with the code to setup necessary libraries.
+GPU hardware is available on Colab's free version.

 #### On Local Machine:
 Alternatively, `main.py` can be run from local machine by downloading the datasets and installing libraries from `requirements.txt` and [PyG](https://github.com/pyg-team/pytorch_geometric) from its source: